thomasyang44/sko-tech-academy/docs/deploy/operators.md

 -w kube-ca3ohi4l08bq4l61f0v0-cp4baacmede-default-00000610  -w kube-ca3ohi4l08bq4l61f0v0-cp4baacmede-default-000007e4
 Waiting for ROKS nodes to be ready -  6 Min(s) so far
 ```
 Note how Daffy is waiting for the ROKS nodes to be ready.
-This is normal when running these commands immediately, one
+This is normal when running these commands immediately.
-after the other.
 It can take 15-20 mins for this step to complete.

 Next, Daffy will need to login to your new cluster and run some commands to install the Operators.
 You'll see a request
 from the Daffy terminal to login to your cluster console and copy/paste the oc admin login command: